secretstartups/handbook/content/handbook/marketing/blog/release-posts/_index.md

 ### Release post intro content

 The introduction content of the release post (found in `YYYY-MM-DD-gitlab-X-Y-released.html.md`)  is templated to be standard across all release posts, and should not be modified without approval from `@justinfarris`.
 This file is linked at the top of the release post MR for reference and ease of editing.
-The Release Post Manager will work with the VP of Product to make sure all primary items are approved and a top feature is designated.
+The Release Post Manager will make sure all primary items are approved and a top feature is designated and ask the VP of Product for feedback.

 ## PM Contributors